Chaitanyachavali/PEcAn-task/README.md

 * `bonus.R` is a shiny application which has all features/functionalities exsisting in `main.R`.
 Addition to those some bonus features are included which are listed below.
   * Visualizing temperature uncertainty on the same graph [Tab 1]
   * Visualizing temperature uncertainty on the same graph [Tab 2]

+* `prev_work` consists files which were developed before starting actual technical task [This can be completely ignored].
+  * `shiny_app.R` is a shiny application to visualize various sample distributions
+  * `server.R` creates a API endpoint
+  * `d3js.html` is a simple web page to visualize various sample distributions using D3.js which gets data from R API
+  * `RwithDS.pdf` is a pdf file generated from `server.R`
+  * `shiny_app.pdf` is a pdf file generated from `shiny_app.R`